Ayushi0780/Hinglish_turn_detection/README.md

 The project uses the Smart Turn dataset as the base dataset.

-The dataset contains English and Hindi-labelled samples, with the Hindi portion used in the project being synthetic.

-Additional synthetic Hinglish samples were generated to increase exposure to Hindi-English conversational patterns.
+The available Hindi portion used in the project is synthetic, and additional synthetic Hinglish samples were generated to increase exposure to Hindi-English conversational patterns.

 The training pipeline combines: